Shujaat Azeem: Sukh Chayn Gardens

 In 2004 Azeem established a state-of-the-art housing scheme in Lahore, Pakistan, Sukh Chayn Gardens (Pvt.)
 Ltd. The scheme is built on canal road a famous landmark of the city.
 The scheme was established to provide quality housing and superior services and infrastructure to the residents of this historical city.
-Azeem built the colony enabled with technology like sensor based garbage collection, addressed security needs by introducing constant manned and dog patrols, and dedicated 50% of the area as green-areas to preserve and enrich the environment.
+Azeem built the colony enabled with technology like sensor based garbage collection, addressed security needs by introducing constant patrols by guards and dogs, and dedicated 50% of the area as green-areas to preserve and enrich the environment.
 The colony is also host to a replica of The Blue Mosque Istanbul.
 This one of a kind Mosque in Pakistan was constructed by Turkish artisans and inaugurated jointly by the Prime Ministers of Pakistan and China.